|

 In a speech to the Diet on 18 December 1941, Tojo claimed that the Americans had tortured 10 Japanese to death and shot 38 others at Davao.
 However, Tojo himself began to doubt the truth of the allegations by 23 December, suspecting that they had been manufactured by jingoistic newspaper reporters.

-The most credible charge of a systematic pattern of war
+The most credible charge of a systematic and

 crimes by the Allies is in connection with the strategic bombing